thecoshman/http/http.md

     This is false by default because it's useful for reducing bandwidth usage.

+  --encoded-filesystem FS_LIMIT
+  --encoded-generated GEN_LIMIT

+    Consume at most  FS_LIMIT space for encoded filesystem files (in TEMP) and at most GEN_LIMIT memory for encoded generated responses.

+    The arguments are an integer, optionally followed by case-insensitive k (kilobyte), m (megabyte), g (gigabyte), t (terabyte), or p (petabyte), optionally followed by case-insensitive b.

+    This quota may be exceeded temporarily while servicing a request.

+  --encoded-prune MAX_AGE

+    Prune cached encoded data older than MAX_AGE.

+    The argument is given in seconds, optionally followed by case-insensitive s (seconds), m (minutes), h (hours), or d (days).

   -x --strip-extensions

     Allow stripping index extensions from served paths: